 The atomic radius of an atom decreases from left to right in a period due to an increase in effective nuclear charge.

 Q4 a.
 Define octet rule.
 Using this rule, show the formation of carbon dioxide molecule with dot and cross model.

 Ans: Octet rule:

-The tendency of atoms to acquire eight electron configuration in their valence shell, when bonding, is known as octet rule.
+The tendency of atoms to acquire eight electron configurations in their valence shell, when bonding, is known as the octet rule.

 Formation of Carbon Dioxide molecule:

 Q4 b.
 Define Boyle’s law.
 The volume of ethane gas is 2.5 dm3 at 2.10 atm pressure.
 When its pressure is reduced to 1.05 atm its volume becomes 5.0 dm3.
 Explain this change using Boyle’s law.

 “The volume of a given mass of a gas directly is proportional to pressure applied keeping the temperature constant”.